zein7/user-documentation/docs/creating_and_editing/accepting_or_rejecting_review_requests.rst

 How to Accept or Reject Review Requests
 =======================================

+In this section we are going to run through the steps of how to accept or reject an item or items that have been submitted to an Administrator or Registrar for review.

 .. note:: You must be either an Administrator or Registrar to accept or reject review requests

 First, go to your Dashboard sidepanel and select "Registrar Tools"